jroller33/form_spam_bot/README.md

 Made to be indistinguishable from a human user, from the target website's perspective.

 ## Usage
+This will probably need to be modified before you use it, depending on what you're trying to accomplish.

 ## Contribution
 You can contribute by forking this [repo](https://github.com/jroller33/form_spam_bot) and submitting a pull request.